 An antioxidant found in green tea may increase levels of p53, a natural anti-cancer protein, known as the “guardian of the genome” for its ability to repair DNA damage or destroy cancerous cells.

 “This is a very interesting study, considering that the major components of green tea include a family of polyphenols, of which EGCG is very abundant and biologically very active, and the fact that it is able to modulate p53" - Antonio Giordano M.D., Ph.D., Director and Founder of Sbarro Health Research Organization (SHRO).

 “With each new finding in this area, it becomes more and more evident how maintaining a healthy lifestyle is important.
-In our food there is the potential for naturally present substances with important pharmacologic properties which can complement our body’s natural defences, and even make cancer treatment more effective,” - Antonio Giordano
+In our food, there is the potential for naturally present substances with important pharmacologic properties which can complement our body’s natural defenses, and even make cancer treatment more effective,” - Antonio Giordano

 Head over to this 👉 link for more information: https://bit.ly/2RN0Jtp

-Want to connect with Dr Antonio Giordano, Sbarro Health Research Organization?
-Click on links below:
+Want to connect with Dr. Antonio Giordano, Sbarro Health Research Organization?
+Click on the links below: